masasam/emacs-easy-hugo/README.md

                         HostName "Your server's IP"
                         User "Your server's ssh login username"

-Because blog is generated under /home/blog/ on the server
-Set it to reference it with nginx.
+Because blog is generated under /home/blog/ on the server, set it to reference it with nginx.
-Ssl uses certbot
+Ssl uses certbot.

 sample nginx.conf